XVs32/poi-plugin-api-forwarder/README.md

 # poi_api_forwarder
-A test plugin to forward any api capture by poi
+A plugin to forward api capture by poi